 As a result of these drag-reducing polymer properties:

 - Flow rate is increased (2X or more) at a constant blood pressure

-- Arteries and capillaries dilate
+- Arteries dilate

 - Oxygen exchange improves